 Looking for the best business ideas online?
 Or maybe you’re enamored with the recent uptick in digital nomad gigs floating around on the internet.
 Whatever your motivation, there is a ton of work available out there for anyone dreaming of taking their career online.
-The internet opens a whole new world for you to work from – new ways to make money, an international impact, and the opportunity to run your own online business!
-Here are five online businesses you can start today:
+The internet opens a whole new world for you to work from – new ways to make money, an international impact, and the opportunity to run your own online business.
+In addition, there are also inspirational online courses such as the Abundance program (https://devinschumacher.com/

 Do you have a special skill you love to do?
 Maybe you’re a writer, graphic designer or marketer.
 Perhaps you dream of going it on your own or maybe you just want to make a little extra cash.
 Regardless of your motivation, almost everything you do can be freelance.